arstream/Network-Programming-with-Go/dataserialisation/asn1.md

 Both `LocalTime` and `new` handle pointers to a `*time.Time`, and Go looks after this special case.

-In general, you will probably want to marshal and unmarshal structures.
+In general, you will probably want to marshal and unmarshall structures.
 Apart from the special case of time, Go will happily deal with structures, but not with pointers to structures.
 Operations such as `new` create pointers, so you have to dereference them before marshalling/unmarshalling them.
 Go normally dereferences pointers for you when needed, but not in this case.
 These both work for a type `T`:

 ```go
 // using variables